Goutireddy/weather_springbootapp/README.md

 * [JDK] 1.8
 * [Maven] 3

-### You can use the Spring Boot Maven plugin like so:
-`mvn spring-boot:run`

 ## Infra Code to deploy

-* For testing we deploying to kind cluster for running local kubernetes cluster using container nodes Kind is a tool for running local kubernetes cluster using docker container nodes
+* For testing we are deploying to kind cluster, kind is a tool for running local kubernetes cluster using container nodes

 ### Follow below commands to build and deploy:

-Step-1: Create docker image with below command
+Step-1: Create docker image
 ```bash
 $ cd weather_springbootapp/
 $ docker build -t weather:v0.1 .